ELA Teaching Strategies: Make Reading Memorable and Magicical

 - Students could be invited to “go on a walk” like Doc and take meaningful pictures of what they see.

-I’m still brainstorming.
-I don’t feel like I spend enough time creating memories and magic for students that can connect to the texts we’re reading.
-It is my hypothesis and my hope that Ron Clark was right when he said that the “magic” has to come back to readers.
+I’m still brainstorming because it is my hypothesis and my hope that Ron Clark was right when he said that the “magic” has to come back to readers.
 Then, and only then, will everything else (assessment, engagement, learning, etc.) fall into place.